wdawson/okta.github.io/_source/_posts/2018-03-21-dropwizard-oauth.md

 tags: [sso, dropwizard, spring, java]
 description: "This post will guide you through setting up an a new Dropwizard project and securing it with OAuth!"
 tags: [java, jaxrs, dropwizard, rest, oauth]
 tweets:
-- “Secure your Dropwizard application with Okta and OAuth 2.0”
+- "Secure your Dropwizard application with Okta and OAuth 2.0"
-- “Create a secure Dropwizard application with Okta and OAuth 2.0”
+- "Create a secure Dropwizard application with Okta and OAuth 2.0"
 ---

 Dropwizard is recognized as the pioneer in turn-key Java API frameworks, and rivals Spring Boot for ease of adoption.
 Whether you're interested in trying it out for the first time, or already have a mature platform built on top of Dropwizard, you can add secure authentication to your site in a matter of minutes.
 By combining Dropwizard's production-ready essential libraries and Okta's identity platform, you can construct a fully secured internet-facing web service with little effort.
 Read on to see how!